-CT scan for Head Trauma-a- Most types of head injury are minor injuries; clinical signs and symptoms help predict the need for brain CT following injury.
+CT scan for Head Trauma - Most types of head injury are minor injuries; clinical signs and symptoms help predict the need for brain CT following injury.
 CT has advantages in evaluating head injury due to its sensitivity for demonstrating mass effect, ventricular size and configuration, bone injuries, and acute hemorrhage.
-A patient who presents with certain clinical risk factors may be more likely to benefit from CT imaging.
+An patientindividual who presents with certain clinical risk factors may be more likely to benefit from CT imaging.
 Some of the clinical risk factors that may be used as a guide to predict the probability of abnormal CT following minor head injury are vomiting, skull fracture, and age greater than 60 years.
-Patients with a Glasgow Coma Scale of 15 or less who also have been vomiting or have a suspected skull fracture are likely to show abnormal results on CT scan.
+PatientIndividuals with a Glasgow Coma Scale of 15 or less who also have been vomiting or have a suspected skull fracture are likely to show abnormal results on CT scan.
 CT is also useful in detecting delayed hematoma, hypoxic-ischemic lesions, or cerebral edema in the first 72 hours after head injury.

-CT and benign tumors (e.g., schwannomas, choroid plexus papilloma, pineocytoma, gangliocytoma) - A single follow-up study is appropriate after the initial diagnosis to ensure stability.
-Follow-up of known benign tumor_is indicated if symptomatic, new/changing signs or symptoms or complicating factors (Gupta, 2017).
-MRI is the ideal modality to follow-up meningioma, pituitary tumors, neurocutaneous syndromes and staging/surveillance for non-CNS cancers.
+CT and benign\tumors \\\tumors (e.g., schwannomas, choroid plexus papilloma, pineocytoma, gangliocytoma) - A single follow-up study is appropriate after the initial diagnosis to ensure stability.
+Follow-up of known benign tumor is indicated if symptomatic, new/changing signs or symptoms or complicating factors (Gupta, 2017).
+MRI is the ideal modality to follow-up meningioma, pituitary tumors, low grade tumors, neurocutaneous syndromes, and staging/surveillance for non-CNS cancers.
+CT should only be used when MRI is contraindicated or is unable to be obtained.
+Surveillance timelines should follow NCCN guidelines.
+Imaging is also warranted if the patientindividual is symptomatic or there are new/changing signs or symptoms or complicating factors.